What The Constitution Means to Me

 featuring Nina Hellman & Jeremy Shamos

 Playwright Heidi Schreck’s boundary-breaking play breathes new life into our Constitution and imagines how it will shape the next generation of Americans.
 Fifteen-year-old Heidi earned her college tuition by winning Constitutional debate competitions across the United States.
-In this hilarious, hopeful and achingly human new play, she resurrects her teenage self in order to trace the profound relationship between four generations of women and the founding document that shaped their lives.
+Revisiting that experience, Heidi takes us through our nation’s highs and lows and ultimately delivers a hopeful message: “We all belong in the preamble.”
+This hilarious, hopeful and achingly human play culminates in a live debate to be judged by the audience: should we keep our centuries-old constitution, or start fresh?

 Recommended Age: 12+